Notes on Randomized Algorithms: Grover's algorithm

 So we can expand

-The two copies of $H^{\otimes n}$ involve applying $H$ to each of the $n$ bits, which we can do.
+The two copies of $H^{⊗ n}$ involve applying $H$ to each of the $n$ bits, which we can do.
 The operator in the middle, $2 \ket{0^n} \bra{0^n} - I$, maps $\ket{0^n}$ to $\ket{0^n}$ and maps all other basis vectors $\ket{x}$ to $-\ket{x}$.
-This can be implemented as a NOR of all the qubits, which we can do using our tools for classical computations.
+By our usual output convention $\ket{x} ↦ (-1)^{f(x)} \ket{x}$, this is an OR of all the qubits, which we can implement using our tools for classical computations.
 So the entire operator $D$ can be implemented using $O(n)$ qubit operations, most of which can be done in parallel.